The Eskdale Valley

 Take a trip on the ‘Laal Ratty’ (Little Railway) from Dalegarth Station, located a short walk from your accommodation.
-The narrow gauge miniature steam Railway was once used commercially to transport Iron Ore in the 1870’s is now a major tourist attraction, now transporting holiday makers on the 40 minute journey through the Eskdale Valley all the way to the coastal village of Ravenglass.
+The narrow gauge, miniature steam railway was once used commercially to transport Iron Ore back in the 1870’s and is now a major tourist attraction.
+It transports holiday makers on the 40 minute journey through the Eskdale Valley all the way to the coastal village of Ravenglass.

 The accommodation offers a perfect base for any walking holiday.
-The valley itself has a number of walks of all levels.
+The Eskdale Valley has a number of walks for all abilities.